bekk/bekk-christmas/post/elm/wip-maybe-map2-mapx.md

     Maybe.map5 ContactPerson
 ```

 Notice that there is no `Maybe.map6` or above in the standard library of elm.
 Consequently, if we shall ever need them, we have to get them elsewhere.
-We can either implement them ourselves, or just use the `Maybe.mapN`-capabilities of the `Maybe.Extra`-library.
+We can either implement them ourselves or just use the `Maybe.mapN`-capabilities of the [`Maybe.Extra`-library](https://package.elm-lang.org/packages/elm-community/maybe-extra/latest/Maybe-Extra).